 Margaret Beauchamp remarried in 1447, to Lionel de Welles, 6th Baron Welles, their son, John Welles, 1st Viscount Welles, Margaret's half-brother, was later married to Cecily of York, the third daughter of Edward IV.
 Lionel de Welles was slain at the Battle of Towton in March 1461, after which Margaret did not remarry.

-At the age of about seven and one of the richest heiresses in England, she was married to her guardian's son, John De La Pole, 2nd Duke of Suffolk, a union which was later dissolved.
+At the age of about seven and one of the richest heiresses in England, Margaret was married to her guardian's son, John De La Pole, 2nd Duke of Suffolk, a union which was later dissolved.
 In 1455, Henry VI married Margaret, then aged twelve, to his maternal half-brother, Edmund Tudor, Earl of Richmond.
 Richmond was the illegitimate child of Henry's mother, Katherine of Valois (the widow of Henry V) and Owen Tudor, her Welsh Clerk of the Wardrobe.
 At the time of their marriage Edmund was aged twenty-four.